DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/final-project.md

 See these extra impulse responses [here](https://www.voxengo.com/impulses/).

 Also, use panning and panning automation to make sounds follow events on the screen spatially.

+> You will do your final mix in the recording studio mixing booth.
+Submit your studio reservation with your final showing that you booked time to do the mix.